 Some sites such as Upwork and Fiverr allow you to receive your cash through bank transfer.

-If you use this method, you’ll receive the cash straight in your Kenyan bank in 1-3 days.
-Sometimes less.
-For exampe, many times you may get your money from Upwork to your bank account in a matter of hours.
+If you use this method, you’ll receive the cash straight in your Kenyan bank in hours or up to 3 business days.
+Sometimes less (even minutes).
+Many times you may get your money from Upwork to your bank account in a matter of hours.

-When filling up the form to be able to receive a bank transfer, you’ll get terms such as “SWIFT code” and “bank code”.
+When filling up the form to receive a bank transfer, you’ll get terms such as “SWIFT code” and “bank code”.
 Simply Google or talk to your bank (call or inbox them on social media) so that they give you these codes.

 6. Wise (formerly TransferWise)